 Of course, every memory management strategy has advantages and disadvantages, and automatic reference counting is no different.

 The chief advantages of Frost's memory management are:

 - Simple: In practice Frost memory management feels much like a typical garbage collector; just 'drop objects on the floor' when you're done with them, and it will handle cleanup for you automatically.

 - Timely: Unlike typical garbage collected languages, Frost cleans up objects the instant the

 last reference is removed.
 This means that you may rely on

 cleanup()methods being called promptly.

-- Pauseless: Typical garbage collectors must stop the execution of a program while they scan memory to determine which objects are still in use.
+- Predictable: Typical garbage collectors must stop the execution of a program while they scan memory to determine which objects are still in use.
 This can happen at unpredictable times and cause frame drops or sudden latency spikes.
 Frost's memory management generally results in smoother, more predictable performance.